LRudL/pollux/README.md

 This is a repository for creating a digital twin of a person given their data, named after Pollux the immortal twin in Greek mythology.

 To demonstrate out capability we trained a model off of the entire written corpus of Duncan McClements, a 19 year old economics prodigy whose work is already being used by the UK government.
 We’ve worked with Duncan extensively on economics research, so we know his output style and context.
-We also designed DuncanBench, a 10-question benchmark designed to see if the model answered questions in Duncan’s style and with his takes.
+We also designed DuncanBench, a 10-question benchmark designed to see if the model answered questions in Duncan’s style and with his takes, and evaluated Duncan versus DunClone versus the un-finetuned model.

 ![image](https://github.com/user-attachments/assets/711bc44c-e544-442a-9fe5-de7ecb9a0a8c)